CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/execution-viewer/variables-viewer.md

 ### View Variables in Variables List

-To view the variables that have been assigned a value, including a NULL value, that are currently in scope, simply select the execution of interest and click on the Variables tab on the [Right Panel][].
+To view the variables that have been assigned a value, including a NULL value, that are currently in scope, select the execution in the [Executions Grid][] and click on the Variables tab.

 Variables that have not been assigned a value or are out of [scope][Variable Scopes] will not be displayed.

 See the [Variables Viewer][Variables Viewer tutorial] tutorial for a step-by-step guide.

-### View the Detail of the Value in a Variable
+### View the Detail of a Variable

-Click on a variable in the Variables List to view the detail of a value, displayed in JSON format, contained in a variable.
-The detail of collection and complex data types will only the expanded in JSON form in the Variables Details Viewer if the execution is paused.
+Click on a variable in the Variables List to view the variable's name, it's data type, and value displayed in JSON format.
+The detail of collection and complex data types will only be expanded in JSON format in the Variable Details Viewer if the execution is paused.

 See the [Variables Viewer][Variables Viewer tutorial] tutorial for a step-by-step guide.